moorepants/dissertation/motioncapture.rst

 of the center of each wheel, the seat stays, the ends of the handlebars, and the head tube.
 A single marker was also attached to the back of the seat post.

-We recorded the locations of 20 points on the rider :ref:`Figure 3
-<figMarkerLocation>`: left and right sides of the helmet near the temple, back
-of the helmet, shoulders (greater tuberosity of the humerus), elbows (lateral epicondyle of the humerus), wrists (pisiform of the carpus), between the shoulder blades on the spine (T6 of the thoracic vertebrae), the tail bone (coccyx), midpoint on the spine between the coccyx and shoulder blades (L1 on the lumbar vertebrae), hips (greater trochanter of the femur), knees (lateral epicondyle of the femur), ankles (lateral malleolus of the fibula) and feet
+We recorded the locations of 20 points on the rider :ref:`Figure 10.3<figMarkerLocation>`: left and right sides of the helmet near the temple, back of the helmet, shoulders (greater tuberosity of the humerus), elbows (lateral epicondyle of the humerus), wrists (pisiform of the carpus), between the shoulder blades on the spine (T6 of the thoracic vertebrae), the tail bone (coccyx), midpoint on the spine between the coccyx and shoulder blades (L1 on the lumbar vertebrae), hips (greater trochanter of the femur), knees (lateral epicondyle of the femur), ankles (lateral malleolus of the fibula) and feet